chen-siyuan/usaco-java/README.md

-# usaco-java
+# USACO Solutions in Java

-This repository is for my practice programs on the USACO website.
-Created on Apr.11, 2020.
+This repository is for my practice solutions on the USACO website.
+I'm currently in rank Silver.